Dementia Voice: Patrick Ettenes's story

 Patrick was nominated and voted for by lots of people and organisations he has helped about living better as an LGBT+ person affected by dementia.
 The judges recognised the community impact of his involvement in co-production, campaigning and awareness-raising.

 - Read the 3 Nations Dementia Working Group article celebrating Patrick's award.

 Attitude Award 2021

 In this very moving interview, Patrick talks about adjusting to life with his dementia diagnosis, and how important it is to him to be able to help other people live better when they are affected by dementia.

 - Read the article about Patrick in Attitude Magazine, published on 21 June 2021.

 Want to influence our work?

-Complete our short form to get involved with our work.
+Complete our short online form to get involved with our work.